 - W Withdrawal: No credit.
 A grade of "W" is awarded to students who withdraw or are withdrawn from a course after the drop period but prior to the completion of 60 percent of the session.
 (Withdrawal deadlines are published in the General Catalog and each term in the Schedule of Classes.)
 Students who cease attendance prior to the withdrawal deadline for a class will be reported to the Admissions Office and withdrawn from the class.
 Students who are dropped or withdrawn by the instructor for non-attendance/participation will not be reinstated unless instructor error is determined.
 After the withdrawal deadline, students will receive a grade of "F" if they stop attending class, unless they request and are granted an administrative withdrawal because of mitigating and appropriately documented circumstances.
 Such requests should be submitted to and approved by the Admissions and Records Coordinator in the Admissions Office (via an Administrative Withdrawal form) during the term in which the discontinuance of attendance occurs.
-In addition, the instructor must sign the form indicating that the student had been making satisfactory progress in the course at the time of withdrawal. - X Audit: No credit.
+In addition, the instructor must sign the form indicating that the student had been making satisfactory progress in the course at the time of withdrawal. - X Audit: No grade point credit.
 With the exception of a senior citizen audit, permission to audit a course will be allowed only under mitigating circumstances.
+Students desiring to audit a course shall register in the usual manner and pay the normal tuition.
 To audit a course, the student must obtain permission from the appropriate Division Dean.
 Audited courses carry no credit and do not count as part of the student's course load.
-Students wishing to change status in a course from credit to audit must do so after the last day to drop and receive a refund for the session and before the withdrawal date.
+Students wishing to audit a course must make the request after the last day to drop and receive a refund for the session and before the withdrawal date.
+After the withdrawal date, the audit grade "X" is not available for students enrolled for credit.